rlabbe/filterpy/README.rst

 hard for me to choose which presentation is 'clearer' - it depends on the audience.
 In that case I usually opt for the faster implementation.

-I use numpy and scipy for all of the computations.
+I use NumPy and SciPy for all of the computations.
 I have experimented with Numba, Continuum Analytics just in time compiler, and it yields impressive speed ups with minimal costs, but I am not convinced that I want to add that requirement to my project.
 It is still on my list of